adityapathak-auto/Upgrad-clone/README.md

 Team Members and their contributions:

-Ashish Shaw: I created the Product details page with the help of HTML, CSS and Javascript.
+Ashish Shaw:  Created the Product details page with the help of HTML, CSS and Javascript.
 In addition to it I also created the Billing page with the same tools as in product details page.

 Sarthak Bakshi: created the Product page and Database Section.

 Ashutosh Swaraj: created Payment page with local storage connectivity.

-Aditya Pathak: created Login and SignUp page with local storage connectivity.
+Aditya Pathak: I created Login and SignUp page with local storage connectivity.

 Sheelu: created Homepage with sticky Product Section, Footer, Navbar, Sliders.